Set Mac OS X Desktop Background Wallpaper from any Image in Safari

 This is a really easy trick, all you need to to set a wallpaper directly from Safari is the following:

-- Right-click on the image and select “Use Image as Desktop Picture”
+- Right-click (or two-finger click with a trackpad) on the image you want to set as the wallpaper and select “Use Image as Desktop Picture”

 That’s it!
 The default setting appears to be ‘Fill Screen’ so if you select an image smaller than your screen resolution it might not look that great, thus aim for high resolution wallpapers like the ones we feature.